christo-pr/blogposts/dangerously_set_inner_html.md

 }
 ```

-Of course this doesn't prevent any attack (in fact, does the opposite of that), but sometimes you can find the needed of rendering and execute (if it has `script` tags) dynamic html content
+Of course this doesn't prevent any attack (in fact, does the opposite of that), but sometimes this functionally could be what you are looking for.
+> I build this beacuse I actually needed this functionality.

 ## Conclusions